Washington DC Monuments at night

 Washington DC Capital at night

 Obviously, you are not going to be speed walking you will want to enjoy each monument and read the inscriptions and take pictures at each one.
-I would give you about 3 hours to tour around some of the top monuments and memorials on foot.
+I would give yourself about 3 hours to tour around some of the top monuments and memorials on foot.

 Washington DC Park Services